 In the previous issue of Epoxyworks, we looked at the start up process employed by the craftsmen at Van Dam Custom Boats as they built LUV N IT, affectionately referred to as the Limousine in Van Dam Custom Boats-Part One.
 We ended our “tour” of this build with the hull stained and pre-coated with WEST SYSTEM® 105 Resin/207 Special Clear Hardener, and the custom-built stainless steel cutwater being fitted for installation.

-The current boat I have is in good shape, sails well and has been a lot fun for 17 years.
-It had grown in the planning stage from 18 to 20, 22 and finally to 36 feet long on deck.
+The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat which will be called the HURON JEWEL.
+The current boat I have is in good shape, sails well, and has been a lot of fun for 17 years.
+It had grown in the planning stage from 18 to 20, 22, and finally to 36 feet long on deck.
 But, while it grew much longer and somewhat wider, it didn’t gain much in headroom.
-The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat.
 I have been captain of several big sailing vessels around the U.S. and the Bahamas, and have built several boats, so the idea of building one to sail close to home seemed natural.
 Continue reading →

 Hugh Saint is a custom boat builder in Cape Coral, Florida who specializes in fine mahogany runabouts that remind you of those built in the 1930s and ‘40s.
 His team of skilled artisans combined their backgrounds in engineering with a finely honed understanding of nautical beauty.
 Continue reading →